ctalandi/CONFIGS/TRC-OFF-LINE/eORCA025.L75-OFF-LINE/README.md

 ---
 ## 5 - RESULTS:<br>
+Update November 2023: <br>
+The model is waiting for transport components, not velocities.
+So the trcadv.F90 has to be modified to do so. <br> This solves the initial problem. <br>

+September 2023: <br>
 Based on this configuration, a problem has been identified. <br>
 It seems that the advective components are tiny leading the lateral and vertical diffusivity to be the major trends on the full advective diffusive equation.<br>
 A test permformed with ORCA2 using the last NEMO release 4.2.0 show results that are more expected.<br>